Invitation from the South African Journal of Business Management to contribute to the Special Edition: Women in business in Africa

-The South African Journal of Business Management (SAJBM) disseminates research that is significant to management and leadership theory and practice.
-The focus of the journal falls into two categories within the business environment: managerial and leadership theory, and management and leadership practice.
+The South African Journal of Business Management (SAJBM) has been disseminating research that has real significance for management and leadership theory and practice.
+The focus of the journal falls into two categories within the business environment, namely managerial and leadership theory and management and leadership practice.

-Consequently, this limited number consisting of diffuse topics relating to women at work in the SAJBM, and in scholarly research in general, coupled with the lack of focus on women at work in the broader African context, signals a need for a special issue focusing on Women in Business in Africa.
-Consequently, this issue wishes to show how the entry of large numbers of women into paid work in workplaces, business management and leadership, and business ownership in Africa has been marked by changes in legislation, economic, behavioural and relational patterns, and mind-shift changes regarding gender stereotypes, and gendered work and workplaces.
-More specifically, the special issue invites publication of research that highlights positive developments in women’s business and organisational participation in Africa, as well as expanding our understanding of how women overcome and circumvent limitations, or how women reconfigure and adjust existing social patterns when leading and managing business organisations.
-In this special issue, we wish to move beyond theorising on the barriers or limitations that women experience, and, instead, explore the agency that women hold, develop and employ when navigating spaces that were previously predominantly occupied by men.
+Consequently, this limited count and diffuse topics relating to women at work in the SAJBM, and in scholarly research in general, coupled with the lack of focus on women at work in the broader African context, signals a need for a special issue focusing on Women in Business in Africa.
+This issue wishes to extend knowledge on how the entry of large numbers of women into paid work in workplaces, business management and leadership and business ownership in Africa has been marked by changes in legislation, economic, behavioural and relational patterns, and mind-shift changes regarding gender stereotypes, gendered work and workplaces.
+More specifically, the special issue will invite publication of research that highlights positive developments in women’s business and organisational participation in Africa, as well as expanding our understanding of how women overcome and circumvent limitations or how women reconfigure and adjust existing social patterns when leading and managing business organisations.
+In this special issue we wish to move beyond theorising barriers or limitations that women experience, and instead explore the agency that women hold, develop and employ when navigating spaces that were previously predominantly occupied by men.

-Interested authors from any country are invited to submit their work for possible publication, and Africa-related themes are especially encouraged given the dire need to develop indigenous theories and understanding of women at work in the African context.
-Conceptual and empirical contributions are welcome.
-Interdisciplinary contributions, as well as those employing rigorous and novel methodological approaches, are particularly welcome.
-Topics of interest, include but are not restricted to:
+While interested authors from any country are invited to submit their work for possible publication, Africa-related themes are especially encouraged in the context of the dire need to develop indigenous theories and understanding of women at work in the African context.
+Both conceptual and empirical contributions are welcome.
+Interdisciplinary contributions as well as those employing rigorous and novel methodological approaches are particularly welcome.
+Topics of interest, among many other possibilities, include but are not restricted to:

-- Comparative or in-depth analyses of women in the workplace and the implications for organisational theory, especially leadership, employee relations, inclusion, research and practice.
+- Comparative or in-depth analyses of women in the workplace and the implications for organisation theory, especially leadership, employee relations, inclusion, research and practice.

-- Critical studies of the notion of ‘gendered work’ or ‘gendered workplaces’ using specific theoretical models or theory, such as post-colonial and other liberation theories, critical discourse analysis, institutional ethnography, analyses of intersections of gender, race, class, ethnicity, sexuality, and other contemporary theoretical tendencies.
+- Critical analyses of the notion of “gendered work”, or “gendered workplaces”, through the lenses of specific theoretical models or theory.
+For instance, postcolonial and other liberation theories, critical discourse analysis, institutional ethnography, analyses of intersections of gender, race, class, ethnicity, sexuality etc., and other contemporary theoretical tendencies.

-- Historical or situational analyses and perspectives: local practices mutating into women-friendly management or leadership practices.
+- Historical and/or situational analyses and perspectives: local practices mutating into women-friendly management and/or leadership practices.

-- Case studies of generative women-friendly management or leadership practices in organisations.
+- Case studies of generative women-friendly management and/or leadership practices in organisations.

-- An evaluation of the effect of women-friendly management or leadership practices on individuals and organisations.
+- An evaluation of the effect of women-friendly management and/or leadership practices on individuals and organisations.

 Full paper submissions (not under review elsewhere) adhering to the SAJBM Editorial Policy Guidelines should be submitted online by 30 June 2020.
-All submissions will undergo a rigorous double-blind peer-review process, with the Guest Editors acting as action editors and making the final decision for publication in consultation with the Journal Editor.
+All submissions will be submitted to a rigorous double-blind peer review process, with both the Guest Editors acting as action editors and making the final decision for publication in consultation with the Journal Editor.